canastro/blog/content/blog/2019-01-11---heavy-browser-computation/index.md

 }
 ```

-A task represents a cell that has been changed and we need to check if this change will effect other cells and recompute their values.
+To start processing our test data we call scheduleWork with a task.
+A task represents a cell that has been changed and requires our computation module to perform calculations.

-Given a task we check if there is already a work in progress that was triggered by this cell, if so that should be interrupted and added back to the end of the workQueue.
-After updating the queue, a performWork is scheduled with the **requestIdleCallback**.
+First we need to check if there is a work in progress that was triggered by the same cell that we were passed, if so that should be interrupted and added back to the end of the workQueue.
+After updating the queue, a performWork callback is scheduled with the **requestIdleCallback**.

-When we get a slot of idle time, the function **performWork** is called, this function calls the **workLoop** which is responsible to get the next task in the workQueue and then do a while loop to **performUnitOfWork** while we still have idle time left.
-The **performUnitOfWork** does the formula computation and returns the child of the current cell, that child is assinged to the **nextUnitOfWork**.
-Once theres no more time to process more cells, the performWork function will schedule a **requestIdleCallback** to pickup the work on the next cpu idle time.
+When we get a slot of idle cpu time, the function **performWork** is called.
+This function calls the **workLoop** which is responsible to get the next task in the workQueue and then do a while loop calling **performUnitOfWork** while it still has time left in the idle period.

+The **performUnitOfWork** computes the cell value and returns the next cell to be computed which gets assigned to the **nextUnitOfWork**.

+Once there is no more time to process cells, the performWork function will schedule a **requestIdleCallback** to pickup the work on the next cpu idle time.

 This loop will keep going on until there are no more nextUnitOfWork or items in the workQueue.